-Our founder and CEO Philippe Hügli participated in a charity-bike-ride from Solothurn to Tuscany in 2018, where he raised CHF 10’215.- on behalf of hystrix medical for RtP.
-This year, Philippe, together with his colleagues Roman Eminger (Co-founder and CTO) and Dirk Altermatt (Full Stack Developer), will launch exactly the same fund raising project again.
+Our founder and CEO Philippe Hügli cycled in a charity-bike-ride from Solothurn and Langenthal to Tuscany in 2018 & 2019 respectively, where he raised both times more than CHF 10’000.- on behalf of hystrix medical for RtP.
+In 2019, Philippe was also joined by his colleagues Roman Eminger (Co-founder and CTO) and Dirk Altermatt (former Full Stack Developer).
 For more information visit Philippe´s Facebook page #800kforrighttoplay.

 About Right To Play

 Right To Play uses play-based learning methods to protect and educate children to empower them to rise above adversity.

 In order to achieve a sustainable impact, Right To Play works closely with local organisations and ministries.
 Teachers and coaches are trained in play-based teaching methods, which are designed to make learning child-friendly and playful.
 This creates positive learning experiences for the children and teaches them important life skills.

 Right To Play sport- and play-based programs reach 1.9 million children each week around the world.

 Playing is not a luxury.
 Play is a powerful tool to convey educational and health information.
 Right To Play harnesses the power of play to build life skills and drive positive and sustainable change across five outcome areas:

 Play-based learning methods allow children to enjoy the learning process.
 Active participation in the classroom improves school performance and reduces school drop-out rates.

 All children are equal when they play.
 This gives girls a voice and the confidence to claim their rights to equality, education, dignity, and safety.